Skip to main content

 Top Indicators of Flue Tile Damage

-1. Cracked or Broken Flue Tiles: Small cracks can be spotted during a visual inspection.
+1. Cracked or Broken Flue Tiles: Small cracks usually turn up during a visual inspection, especially with a camera.

-2. Spalling (Flaking) Tiles: Clay flue tiles may chip, flake, or crumble due to heat stress.
+2. Spalling (Flaking) Tiles: Clay tiles chip, flake, or crumble when heat stress gets to them, and you'll sometimes find the bits in your firebox.

-4. Strange Odors: A strong creosote or smoke odor inside your home.
+4. Strange Odors: A strong creosote or smoky smell inside the home, even when nothing's burning.

-Case Study: During a job in Five Points, Denver, one homeowner noticed smoke escaping from cracks along their living room wall.
-Our inspection revealed that multiple flue tiles had failed, allowing smoke and carbon monoxide to leak into the house.
+Case Study: On a job in Five Points, Denver, a homeowner noticed smoke escaping from cracks along their living room wall.
+Our inspection turned up several failed flue tiles that were letting smoke and carbon monoxide leak straight into the house.

 diagram of chimney structure

-• Thermal Expansion: Sudden temperature changes can stress the clay, leading to cracks.
+• Thermal Expansion: Quick temperature swings stress the clay, and that stress shows up as cracks.

-• Aging and Wear: Like any material, clay tiles weaken over time.
+• Aging and Wear: Clay tiles just weaken over the decades, same as anything else.

 How to Repair Defective Flue Tiles